rrthomas/verdure/README.md

 © 2020 Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/verdure

-Verdure runs a particular version of a program, installing it in a temporary directory if necessary.
+Verdure runs a particular version of a program, first installing it if necessary.

 Verdure is free software, licensed under the GNU GPL version 3 (or, at your option, any later version).